-You are just beginning your D4/senior year.
-Over the summer break, brief as it was, you found what you think is the ideal practice to purchase.
+You are just beginning your D4 year.
+Over your all too short summer break, you found what you think is the ideal practice to purchase.
 An appraisal from 3 and a half years ago from a national consulting firm placed a value of \$450,000 on the practice.
-In your initial discussions the current owner, Dr. Smith, indicated that he would sell you the practice for approximately @\$375,000, in spite of increased practice revenues averaging \$600,000 for the past 3 calendar years.
+Dr. Smith, the current owner, said that he would sell you the practice for \$400,000, in spite of increased practice revenues averaging \$650,000 for the past 3 calendar tax years.

 - 1. What can you do to facilitate this successful sale in order to make the deal mutually beneficial for you and Dr. Smith?
 In other words, how can you avoid "tipping" the Bermuda Triangle of practice transition? - 2.
 What can Dr. Smith do to facilitate this successful sale in order to make the deal mutually beneficial for you and for him?
 How can he avoid "tipping" the Bermuda Triangle of practice transition? - 3.
-Identify key advisors for you and for Dr. Smith. - 4.
+Identify key advisors for you and for Dr. Smith, and how you would select them. - 4.
 Identify some practice information you would need to obtain and study as you pursue this purchase.